paulosevero/paulosevero.github.io/_projects/edgesimpy.md

 **While working on the EdgeSimPy project, you will engage in cutting-edge research in modeling and simulation.
 You will also learn to create simulator extensions and innovative resource management policies.**

 > Are you interested in participating in EdgeSimPy project?
-Drop me an email at [opaulosevero@gmail.com](mailto:opaulosevero@gmail.com) and let's talk!
+Drop me an email at [paulosilas@unipampa.edu.br](mailto:paulosilas@unipampa.edu.br) and let's talk!